Skip to content

 grep -c "Alice" alice-edited.txt

-The edit ran without ever materializing the decompressed text.
-The grep at the end is just there to verify the round-trip.
+The replace command edited the compressed file in place so that every occurrence of Alice became Mabel without ever materializing the decompressed text.
+The grep at the end is only there to verify the round-trip.